All our teachers are highly trained and experienced they continue to update their knowledge, training and first aid certificates regularly.

 Director of Manipura Yoga Centre.
 Swami Yogamani Saraswati has been involved with the ancient art and science of Yoga and Meditation for over 37 Years.

 Her yogic journey began after a fall from a horse at a young age, leaving her with spinal damage.
 She has both studied and taught extensively here, in Australia and India.
 She continues to teach across all areas of life from the absolute beginner to the advanced practitioner.

 She teaches appropriately to suit the audience, safe, practical, yet achievable blend of practises that reshape, the complete personality.
 Promoting calm so one can live in ease.
-Passionate about sharing transformational tools for life, her sessions draw from a vast range of practises from physical postures to breath work and meditation.
+Passionate about sharing transformational tools for life, her sessions draw from a vast range of practises from physical postures to breath work, meditation and balanced lifestyle.
 Providing a platform for self responsibility, for ones own health.
 Yoga more as a lifestyle, that just a weekly exercise.
-Swami Yogamani also leads a variety of retreats annually including to India.
-Providing an opportunity to join her, and experience the deeper aspects of yoga and humanitarian work, (Karma Yoga) in its homeland.
+Swami Yogamani also leads a variety of retreats annually and to India.
+Providing an opportunity to join her, and experience the deeper aspects of yoga and humanitarian work, (Seva, selfless service) in its homeland.

 She is also privileged to be an Auckland Marriage Celebrant.